Protocol for Student Conference Funding

 Conference travel grant awards will be considered for professional conference proposals submitted by SBA-recognized and funded organizations.
 Awards are contingent upon meeting established criteria and upon the availability of funds.
 Therefore, awards are not guaranteed.

 The purpose of this policy is to provide guidance for submitting a travel/conference proposal and budget, for making travel and registration arrangements if approved, and for submitting a travel expense form.

 1. This policy applies to all Valparaiso University Law School recognized and funded student organizations.

-2. Organizations on provisional SBA-approved status may submit proposals with prior permission of the Director of Student Relations or the Vice Dean or designee.
+2. Organizations on provisional SBA-approved status may submit proposals with prior permission of the Director of Student Relations or the Assistant Dean of Student Services or designee.